 In May 2011, the IASB published IFRS 13 Fair Value Measurement, which is effective prospectively for annual periods beginning on or after January 1, 2013.
 The disclosure requirements of IFRS 13 need not be applied in comparative information for periods before initial application.
 IFRS 13 replaces the fair value measurement guidance contained in individual IFRSs with a single source of fair value measurement guidance.
 It defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, i.e. an exit price.
 The standard also establishes a framework for measuring fair value and sets out disclosure requirements for fair value measurements to provide information that enables financial statement users to assess the methods and inputs used to develop fair value measurements and, for recurring fair value measurements that use significant unobservable inputs (Level 3), the effect of the measurements on profit or loss or other comprehensive income.
 IFRS 13 explains 'how' to measure fair value when it is required or permitted by other IFRSs.
 IFRS 13 does not introduce new requirements to measure assets or liabilities at fair value, nor does it eliminate the practicability exceptions to fair value measurements that currently exist in certain standards.
-The Company intends to adopt IFRS 13 prospectively in its financial statements for the annual period beginning on November 1, 2013.
-The Company does not expect IFRS 13 to have a material impact on the financial statements.
+The adoption of the standard in 2014 did not have a material impact on the consolidated financial statements.